BryanSchuetz/jekyll-deploy-gh-pages/README.md

         uses: BryanSchuetz/jekyll-deploy-gh-pages@master
 ```

 Clones the repo, builds the site, and commits it back to the gh-pages branch of the repository.
+That's it.
+Just add the above example to a `main.yml` file in the `.github/workflows` directory of your repository—see caveats below.

 ## Caveats

 * This uses the v2 of the Actions beta—note the Yaml based workflow syntax.
-* **`GITHUB_TOKEN`, privilages are still being sorted out by the Actions/GH-Pages team.
+* **`GITHUB_TOKEN`, privileges are still being sorted out by the Actions/GH-Pages team.
 Changes pushed to your GH-pages branch will only be picked up by the Github Pages server if your workflow is in a private repository.**
 * Needs a .gemfile
 * `destination:` should be set to `./build` in your _config.yml file—as God demands.
 * Be sure that any custom gems needed are included in your Gemfile.